Hamburger

 Singapore

-• Carried forward indefinitely (except for donations which can only be carried forward for up to 5 years), provided that the shareholding composition remains substantially (i.e. 50% or more) the same on the relevant dates (the ‘shareholding test’).
-For utilization of unabsorbed capital allowances, there is an additional condition that the company must continue to carry on the same trade.
+• Carried forward indefinitely (except for donations which can only be carried forward for up to 5 years), provided that the shareholding composition remains substantially (ie, 50 percent or more) the same on the relevant dates (the ‘substantial shareholding test’).
+For utilization of unutilized capital allowances, there is an additional condition that the company must continue to carry on the same trade (the ‘business continuity test’).

-• Carried back for set-off against income earned in the immediate preceding year, also subject to the shareholding test being met.
-The amount that can be carried back is capped at SGD 100,000.
+• Trade losses and unutilized capital allowances may be carried back for set-off against income earned in the immediate preceding year, also subject to the substantial shareholding test being met.
+With respect to the unutilized capital allowances, the business continuity test should also be met.
+The amount that can be carried back is capped at SGD100,000.

-• Transferred to eligible related companies under the group relief system.
+• Transferred to eligible group companies under the group relief system (subject to certain conditions and exclusions).

 South Africa